First Scan Search for Dark Photon Dark Matter with a Tunable Superconducting Radio-Frequency Cavity

-In this study, we used a single-cell elliptical SRF cavity, as illustrated in Fig.\,\ref{SRFmodes}.
-The cavity has a volume $V \simeq 3.9$\,L. We employ the ground mode TM$_{010}$ at $f_0 \simeq 1.3$\,GHz, resulting in a form factor of $C \simeq 0.53$.
+In this study, we used a single-cell elliptical niobium SRF cavity, as illustrated in Fig.\,\ref{SRFmodes}.
+The cavity has a volume $V \simeq 3.9$ L. We employ the ground mode TM$_{010}$ at $f_0 \simeq 1.3$ GHz, resulting in a form factor of $C \simeq 0.53$.
 To search DPDM within a reasonable mass range, it is imperative to scan the cavity at various resonant frequencies.
-To achieve this, a double lever frequency tuner \cite{Pischalnikov:2015eye,Pischalnikov:2019iyu}, as depicted in Fig.\,\ref{SRFmodes}, was installed on the cavity.
-This tuner includes a stepper motor with a tuning resolution of approximately $10$\,Hz, and a piezo actuator capable of fine-tuning at a level of $0.1$\,Hz.
+To achieve this, a double lever frequency tuner~\cite{Pischalnikov:2015eye,Pischalnikov:2019iyu}, as depicted in Fig.\,\ref{SRFmodes}, was installed on the cavity.
+This tuner includes a stepper motor with a tuning resolution of approximately $10$ Hz, and a piezo actuator capable of fine-tuning at a level of $0.1$ Hz.
+A detailed schematic of this tuner is provided in the Supplemental Material.
+The cavity, along with the tuning apparatus and the experimental platform, has undergone extensive testing over several years~\cite{Mi:2014wwa,Liu:2016lzs,Zhou:2018vcm,Zhang:2022bmh,YANG20221354092,app13158618}.